 Princess Friends and Acquaintances

-There are some characters who tend to be associated with the princesses.
-What does a princess aspire to be?
-A queen of course, but hopefully a nice queen.
-If you are brave and know how to properly bow you can meet the Evil Queen from Snow White.
-She is often somewhere on the path from Main Street USA to the Matterhorn.
-And every princess can use a fairy Godmother from time to time.
-You can find Cinderella’s Fairy Godmother in Fantasyland.
-Gaston wanders around Fantasy Faire and Fantasyland (always on the lookout for Belle).
-The Beast also stalks through Fantasyland from time to time.
-Rumor has it that the Beast and Gaston do not get along ;) Anyhoo, there are many other characters you might find at Disneyland if you keep your eyes open.
+Gaston wanders around Fantasy Faire and Fantasyland.
+He is always on the lookout for Belle.
+The Beast also wanders through Fantasyland from time to time.
+Rumor has it that the Beast and Gaston do not get along. ;) Anyhoo, there are many other characters you might find at Disneyland if you keep your eyes open.

-Locations for Meeting the Princesses at Disney California Adventure
+Where to Meet Princesses at Disney California Adventure Park

-Disney California Adventure does host special princesses during certain holidays.
-Mulan (with Mushu) comes out to greet guests in Paradise Garden during Lunar New Year.
+Disney California Adventure hosts special princesses during certain holidays.
+Mulan, along with her buddy Mushu, come out to greet guests in Paradise Gardens during Lunar New Year.
 You might see Elena during Fiesta Navidad during the Festival of Holidays at Holiday Time.

-Visit them early in the day before lines get long.
-Grab a FastPass for your favorite attraction and then spend an hour hopping around to find the princesses.
+Visit them early in the day.
+Arrive before lines get long.
+Reserve a FASTPASS for your favorite attraction and then spend an hour hopping around to find the princesses.
 Now that you know where to find them, you can meet most of them pretty easily.
 Lines are shortest in the morning.

-Dress like a princess too!
-Guests under 14 can wear costumes to Disneyland (older guests can go DisneyBound and dress with colors or elements of a princess without wearing a costume).
-The park sells princess dresses and accessories if you do not bring your own, and guests 3 to 12 can get made up with a variety of packages at the Bibbidi Bobbidi Boutique (for an added cost and reservations are recommended).
-One benefit you can ask about is skipping the line to meet princesses in the Royal Hall after getting a princess makeover.
-If you are lucky, you just might find a fairy Godmother outside of the store.
+Dress like a princess, too!
+Guests under 14 can wear costumes to Disneyland (older guests can DisneyBound and dress with colors or elements of a princess without wearing a costume).
+The park sells princess dresses and accessories if you do not bring your own.
+Guests 3 to 12 can get made up with a variety of packages at the Bibbidi Bobbidi Boutique (for an added cost, and reservations are recommended).
+One benefit you can ask about is skipping the line to meet princesses in the Royal Hall after getting certain princess makeovers.
+If you are lucky, you just might find a fairy godmother outside of the store.
 Every princess can use a fairy godmother from time to time, right?
 She’s great if you need a hug.

 Have your autograph book and pen ready.
 Some kids like to collect autographs from characters.
-I prefer a good hug and to get to talk to the princesses, although there are some fun do-it-yourself crafts that you can have the princesses sign.
+I prefer a good hug and to talk to the princesses, although there are some fun do-it-yourself crafts that you can have the princesses sign (picture frames, pillowcases, ornaments, shirts, picture books and more).
 The nice part about the princesses is that they actually can talk to you.
 Masked characters usually cannot talk.

 Who is your favorite Disney princess?
 Do you have any tips to share for meeting princesses at Disneyland?
 Let us know in the comments below!
 Good luck trying to find those princesses!